lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part1.md

 * encapsulation: allows devices to put information inside something to be analyzed & extracted at other side of communication
 * example: IP packet encapsulation (Layer 3 -> Layer 2)
   1. Layer 3 generates an IP packet, puts it inside an Ethernet frame, & the frame delivers this data to a Layer 2 destination
-  2. at destination side, frame is analyzed, Layer 3 IP packet is extracted & given back to Layer 3 (decapsulation)
+  2. at destination side, frame is analyzed, Layer 3 IP packet is extracted & given back to Layer 3 (de-encapsulation)
   3. EtherType field determines which Layer 3 protocol receives this Layer 3 IP packet at destination side
 * (5) Frame Check Sequence (FCS): identifies any errors in the frame via a simple CRC check (destination side checks for corruption)